-The Latest: Deputies wounded in shooting in suburban Denver
+The Latest: Shooting leaves 1 deputy dead in suburban Denver

-DENVER – The Latest on shooting in suburban Denver that left sheriff's deputies wounded (all times local):
+DENVER – The Latest on shooting in suburban Denver that left one sheriff's deputy dead, four deputies and two civilians wounded (all times local):

 9:10 a.m.